codeoverflow-org/nodecg-io/docs/services/twitch.md

 5. Enter credentials for twitch.

-   The created instance should be automatically selected, if not select it in the upper left menu.
+   The created instance should be automatically selected, if not select it in the upper left menu.Enter your Twitch oauth Key in monaco (the texteditor on the right) in this format:

-   Here is a sample config for you to orient:

    ```json
    {